as-ideas/recruitment-tests-public/frontend/frontend.md

       * Do this only if you can do this fast enough, don't waste time

-## Task 5 - Create Unit-Tests for your JS
+## Task 5 - Create test(s) for your JS

    * Write at least one unit test for your JS code
-      * eg. test the calls to the webservices
    * It is ok if the test is called manually

 ## Task 6 - CRUD for universes

-   * Add a "Create-View" to the universe site where you can add a new universe
+   * Add a "Create-View" to the universe site where you can add a new universe.
+Each universe should have a unique id.
    * Add a "Details-View" to the universe where you display only the stars from this universe
-   * Add a "Create-Star-View" in the details view where you can add a star to the universe
+   * Add a "Create-Star-View" in the details view where you can add a star to the universe.
+A start can only be added to an existing universe.
-   * Add a "Delete-Button" to the details view where you can delete a star
+   * Add a "Delete-Button" to the details view where you can delete a star.

 ## Task 7 - Pagination